ElmoDFGD/ElmoRim/README.md

   >
   >These two mods can be disabled if the vanilla system is preferred.

+##### Eat/Drink
-**Eat/Drink**: [Apothecary - Food and Drink Addon](https://www.nexusmods.com/skyrimspecialedition/mods/52130) alters food and drink to make them give long lasting passive regeneration buffs.
+[Apothecary - Food and Drink Addon](https://www.nexusmods.com/skyrimspecialedition/mods/52130) alters food and drink to make them give long lasting passive regeneration buffs.
 The buffs are very well balanced and incentivize eating and drinking regularly without making the buffs OP.

+##### Cold
-**Cold**: The cold system from [Sunhelm - Survival and Needs](https://www.nexusmods.com/skyrimspecialedition/mods/39414) is used to reward preparation and increase immersion.
+The cold system from [Sunhelm - Survival and Needs](https://www.nexusmods.com/skyrimspecialedition/mods/39414) is used to reward preparation and increase immersion.
 Other Sunhelm mechanics are disabled.

+##### Camping
-**Camping**: [Camping Lite](https://www.nexusmods.com/skyrimspecialedition/mods/2370) is a lightweight mod that provides an option for pitching a tent & lighting a fire for warmth/cooking.
+[Camping Lite](https://www.nexusmods.com/skyrimspecialedition/mods/2370) is a lightweight mod that provides an option for pitching a tent & lighting a fire for warmth/cooking.

 ##### Carry Weight